SylviaNyamwathi/Case_Study/documentation/assumptions.md

 (`bronze = valid + rejected`) is asserted on every run and fails the job loudly on mismatch.

-On a clean day the rejected dataset is empty — so Silver still writes an empty, correctly-typed partition rather than no partition at all, because a missing file breaks every downstream contract that reads it.
+On a clean day the rejected dataset is empty, so Silver still writes an empty, correctly-typed partition rather than no partition at all, because a missing file breaks every downstream contract that reads it.
 A rerun that fixes upstream data also clears the rejects the previous run wrote.

 ---

-## A7 — Business thresholds are declared, not discovered
+## A7: Business thresholds are declared, not discovered

 The supplied file breaks none of the validation rules.
 Rules like `price > 0`, `duration <= 60h`, `days_left <= 365` and